cdktf/cdktf-provider-google/docs/computeInstanceFromTemplate.python.md

 - *Type:* str

+The networking tier used for configuring this instance.
+One of PREMIUM or STANDARD.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/compute_instance_from_template#network_tier ComputeInstanceFromTemplate#network_tier}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/compute_instance_from_template#network_tier ComputeInstanceFromTemplate#network_tier}

 ---